-- (4) Regularly sends completed questionnaires and progress reports to the fieldwork director and keeps headquarters informed of the team's location - (5) Communicates any problems to the fieldwork director - (6) Takes charge of the team vehicle, ensuring that it is kept in good repair and that it is used only for project work - (7) Makes an effort to develop a positive team spirit.
+- (1) Assigns work to interviewers and assures that there is an equitable distribution of the workload - (2) Maintains fieldwork control sheets, and makes sure that assignments are carried out - (3) Makes spot checks of the Household Questionnaire by conducting household interviews according to the procedure described below - (4) Regularly sends completed questionnaires and progress reports to The Zonal Coordinator and keeps headquarters informed of the team's location - (5) Communicates any problems to The Zonal Coordinator - (6) Takes charge of the team vehicles, ensuring that it is kept in good repair and that it is used only for project work - (7) Makes an effort to develop a positive team spirit.
 A congenial work atmosphere, along with careful planning of field activities, contributes to the overall quality of a survey.